modelica/AsianModelicaConference2020/README.md

 *  October 1, 2019 Call for papers

-*  January 31, 2020 Submission of full papers
+*  February 16, 2020 Submission of full papers (extended)

-*  February 28, 2020 Notification of acceptance for papers
+*  March 8, 2020 Notification of acceptance for papers

 *  March 13, 2020 End of early registration